 Accounting Assistant Salary

 Accounting Assistants in the United States take home an average $15.38 per hour.
 Total cash compensation for Accounting Assistants runs from $25K to $46K depending on bonuses that can occasionally exceed $4K and profit sharing that can reach almost $5K.
 The most important factor affecting compensation for this group is geographic location, followed by years of experience and the individual firm.
 There are far more female Accounting Assistants who answered the questionnaire than men, making up 87 percent.
 Unfortunately, some people in this line of work are without benefits — just under a third lack coverage.
 On the flip side, the larger part have medical insurance and the greater part receive dental plans.
 The majority of workers are highly satisfied with their job.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Accounting Assistant